-Creating a portion of the total ACL to be common pool (Alternative 2) could be beneficial in allowing both sectors to access additional quota when needed, but also may create derby conditions if both sectors are reaching their respective ACLs.
+Creating a portion of the total ACL to be common pool (Alternative 3) could be beneficial in allowing both sectors to access additional quota when needed, but also may create derby conditions if both sectors are reaching their respective ACLs.
 In general, a larger proportion of the ACL designated as common pool would be more likely to result in the benefits to the fishermen.
-The effects of Sub-alternatives 2a-2d on each sector depends on the likelihood of needing to access the common pool quota and at what time of year.
-If landings for each sector continue as in recent years (Table 4.4.3.1), the commercial sector would benefit more from access to a common pool quota than the recreational sector.
-Sub-alternative 2d would be most beneficial to the commercial sector, followed by Sub-alternative 2c, Sub-alternative 2b, and then Sub-alternative 2a.
-Because recreational landings have not reached the recreational ACL in recent years (Table 4.4.3.1), the effects of Sub-alternatives 2a-2d on participants in the recreational sector would be expected to be minimal or none.
+The effects of Sub-alternatives 3a-3d on each sector depends on the likelihood of needing to access the common pool quota and at what time of year.
+If landings for each sector continue as in recent years (Table 4.3.1.1), the commercial sector would benefit more from access to a common pool quota than the recreational sector.
+Sub-alternative 3d would be most beneficial to the commercial sector, followed by Sub-alternative 3c, Sub-alternative 3b, and then Sub-alternative 3a.
+Because recreational landings have not reached the recreational ACL in recent years (Table 4.3.3.1), the effects of Sub-alternatives 3a-3d on participants in the recreational sector would be expected to be minimal or none.
 However, if recreational effort increased in the future but commercial landings stayed at the same level, the loss of the portion of the ACL designated for recreational harvest could reduce access to the dolphin resource by recreational fishermen.

-Establishing a system to allow a carry-over in Alternative 3 and 4 could be beneficial to both sectors if the total landings were still under the total ACL, and if there were no negative effects on the stock due to an "overage" the year with a carry-over.
+Establishing a system to allow a carry-over in Alternative 4 could be beneficial to both sectors if the total landings were still under the total ACL, and if there were no negative effects on the stock due to an "overage" the year with a carry-over.
 In the long term, it would likely be more beneficial that a higher threshold be in place to allow for the "credit" to occur only when there is sufficient unharvested ACL, in order to minimize the risk of negative biological effects on the dolphin resource that could later impact fishing opportunities.
-Subalternative 3c and 4c would have the lowest risk of negative long-term effects on the resource and future fishing opportunities, followed by Sub-alternative 3b and 4b, and then Sub-alternative 3a and 4a.
+Sub-alternative 4c would have the lowest risk of negative long-term effects on the resource and future fishing opportunities, followed by Sub-alternative 2b, and then Sub-alternative 4a.